jack-y/seneca-entity-crud-now-on-GitLab/joins/README.md

 You can pass base, zone and name of your entity namespace as optional arguments to override the options.

+You can pass an optional `nonamespace: true` argument to remove the namespace of the resulting entity.
+See the seneca-entity-crud [README file][] for more information..

 > Note: the `resultname` value is optional.